NotQuiteApex/JukeBox/README.md

 You will need to print 1 case bottom, 2 case legs, 1 case top for Cherry MX switches OR case top for Kailh Choc switches, and 12 keycaps of either Cherry MX or Kailh Choc.

 ## Microcontroller Code
-Programmed with PlatformIO with VSCode.
+Programmed with VSCode for the RP2040.
 See `mcu` directory.

+## Desktop Code
+There exist two versions to target Windows and Linux respectively.
+Both connect to the JukeBox over USB serial to control RGB and show fun graphics on the screen.
+Eventually, it'd be nice to unify the two under a single project.

 # License
 Copyright (c) 2020-2023 Logan "NotQuiteApex" Hickok-Dickson